LemmenAid/Irish-tree-trivia/README.md

 ### Lighthouse

 After validator testing I have used Chrome’s Lighthouse developer tool to check all pages for performance and accessibility.
 Overall I am happy with the outcome.
 However, the performance of the quiz pages varies as you can see in the three examples below.
-I have looked into increasing the performance by optimising the LPC.
+I have looked into potential solutions for increasing the performance by optimising the LCP.
 Preloading all images for the ten questions would probably not be an efficient solution, as it could potentially increase the overall load time.
 A more effective solution could be to only preload the next question while the user is answering the current question.

 #### Main Page